Free School Meals and Milk

 All children attending state-funded schools are eligible to receive a free school meal if their parent receives one of the following benefits:

-• support under part VI of the Immigration and Asylum Act 1999
+· Support under section 95 of the Immigration & Asylum Act 1999

 Additional funding for your child’s school

-Currently primary schools receive £1,320 for each eligible pupil.
+Currently, primary schools receive approximately £1,320 for each eligible pupil.

 Since September 2014 all maintained schools must offer children a drink of milk during the school day.
 This does not have to be free of charge, but the eligibility criteria for free milk entitlement is exactly the same as for free school meals